dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 Today however, Truman was trying to get a hold of the mayor, and since the mayor knew he couldn’t do anything about Truman’s problem, he was avoiding him every way he knew how.
 After he had arrived at the office, he had left through the Disney tunnels and not come back.
 He trusted that Truman would simply be mystified.

-He heard his wife, Charlotte, answer the phone.
+He waited for his wife, Charlotte, to answer the phone.

 “Hello, Snyder residence.”

 Tinny voice sounds from the receiver.

 “How are you this evening?
 I thought I knew all the reporters at the Courier.
 You must be new.
 And my, you’re working late hours.”
-It was only 9 PM, but news isn’t fast on Seahaven Island.
+It was only 8 PM, but news isn’t fast on Seahaven Island.
 Or anyway, fast news doesn’t need a newspaper.

 …